MarvinLvn/voice-type-classifier/README.md

 - SPEECH stands for speech :)

 Our model has been developped in JSALT [1] and its architecture is based on SincNet [2].
+The code mainly relies on pyannote-audio [3], an awesome python toolkit for building neural building blocks that can be combined to solve the speaker diarization task.

 ### How to use ?